Skip links

 February 18, 2021

-NASA’s Perseverance mission makes its entry into the Martian atmosphere, the so-called 7 minutes of terror.
-Everything goes according to plan, and the large rover lands gently on the ground, with the Ingenuity drone helicopter on board.
-A photo is also taken of the rover
+NASA’s Perseverance mission completes its entry into the Martian atmosphere, the so-called 7 Minutes of Terror.
+Everything goes according to plan, and the massive rover gently lands on the ground, carrying the Ingenuity drone helicopter.
+A photo is also taken of the rover being lowered

 December 10, 2020